DMNh/Underwatch/README.md

 Underwatch is a utility for tracking changes to the ini and save files for Undertale.
 Underwatch uses Python 3.4 and the Clint module for coloured output.

-By default, Underwatch prints out any changes to the terminal in the following format:
+By default, any changes are printed out to the terminal in the following format:

     file9 changed
     (54) 4  >> 5  (Spared count)